Bilateral Engagement with the European Union

 The European Union (EU) is a critical partner in this endeavor.
 The EU and the U.S. have committed to domestic actions to end overfishing and rebuild depleted stocks through a variety of innovative management approaches and will continue to strengthen regional partnerships to advance these goals for international fisheries.
 Below are some of our joint activities.

 Unsustainable fisheries practices can put the world's fisheries, our food security, and coastal communities at risk.
 In 2011, the United States and EU signing of a joint statement formally committing to work together to combat IUU fishing.
 Since then, our governments have through regional fisheries management organizations (RFMOs) to help other countries build capacity to manage their fisheries and enforce their laws.

 Both the United States and the European Union are committed to promoting the sustainable management of fisheries resources, both domestically and internationally.
 NOAA has provided input to the EU as they reform their Common Fisheries Policy.

 Cooperation in Research Activities

 NOAA and the EU Joint Research Centre (JRC) signed an Implementation Arrangement to guide cooperation in key research activities aligned with NOAA’s mission, including climate, weather, oceans, and coasts.

-NOAA, along with the Department of State and the US Coast Guard, meets annually with the EU’s Directorate-General for Maritime Affairs and Fisheries (DG MARE) to discuss topics of common interest, including: IUU fishing, science, capacity management, bycatch, the UN General Assembly and Food and Agriculture Organization, and RFMOs.
+NOAA, along with the Department of State and the U.S. Coast Guard, meets annually with the EU’s Directorate-General for Maritime Affairs and Fisheries (DG MARE).
+Issues discussed include IUU fishing, science, capacity management, and bycatch.